w3c/wai-bcase/bibliography.md

 Summary: The author interviews  Neil Lenane, Business Leader of Talent Management at Progressive who is a strong advocate of the value of diversity.Not specifically focused on disability and includes links to related articles and research.

 ## Increase Revenue/Decrease Costs
+* [_SEO and Web Accessibility CrossOver_](http://www.iadcontrol.com/seo-and-web-accessibility-crossover){:rel="nofollow"}.
+By iAdControl.com.
+(2018) <br />
+Type: Online article <br />
+Summary: Compilation of examples and links to other resources produced to celebrate Global Accessibility Aawreness day (GAAD) 2018 to illustrate how SEO and website accessibility crossover.

 * [_Assessing the Value 0f Accessible Technologies for Organizations_](https://web.archive.org/web/20170710171528/https://mscorpmedia.azureedge.net/mscorpmedia/2016/07/Microsoft-TEI-Accessibility-Study_Edited_FINAL-v2.pdf){:rel="nofollow"}.
 Parks, S. and Sedov V.; Forrester Research, Inc. (2017) <br />
 Type:Archived research study commisioned by Microsoft <br />